MarcialRosales/rabbitmq-transfer-messages/README.md

     ```

-  - We have a RabbitMQ cluster called `OKR` in both data centers
+  - We have a RabbitMQ cluster called `OKR` in both data centers.
+To demonstrate this deployment scenario, we are going to deploy two standalone RabbitMQ nodes when we run the script `rabbit/deploy`.
+We will run these two RabbitMQ nodes in Docker.
     ```
        PC1 DC                   LTM DC
      -----------------      -------------